jn9uyen/Engineering/git_notes.md

 ```
 git config --global credential.helper store
 ```
-**Warning**: If you use this method, your Git account passwords will be saved in plaintext format, in the global .gitconfig file, e.g in Linux it will be /home/[username]/.gitconfig.
+**Warning**: If you use this method, your Git account passwords will be saved in plaintext format, in the global .gitconfig file, e.g in Linux it will be `~/.gitconfig` (view using `cat ~/.gitconfig`).
 If this is undesirable to you, use an ssh key for your accounts instead. [link](https://stackoverflow.com/questions/35942754/how-can-i-save-username-and-password-in-git)

 ## [Create local repo and add remote](https://www.atlassian.com/git/tutorials/setting-up-a-repository)